LCAI-TIHU/SW/README.md

 ## Introduction

-TIHU is an AI computing platform based on RISC-V instruction set.
-It provides software stack and hardware stack, and is a complete set of solutions that can verify different AI frameworks and AI algorithms.

-TIHU is designed based on a variety of open source projects, including [cva6](https://github.com/openhwgroup/cva6), ara (https://github.com/pulp-platform/ara), nvlda (https://github.com/nvdla), xdma (https://github.com/Xilinx/dma_ip_drivers/tree/master/XDMA/linux-kernel) and TVM (https://github.com/apache/tvm), to explore the current AI open source ecology and accelerate the implementation of AI algorithms.

-In this project, we can explore RISC-V instruction set, deep-learning accelerator, AI compiler &  runtime, AI algorithms and AI frameworks.
+TIHU is an AI computing development platform based on RISC-V instruction set.
+It provides software stack and hardware, and is a complete set of solutions that can verify different AI frameworks and AI algorithms.
+It can also be used to explore the current AI open source ecology, such as RISC-V instruction set, deep-learning accelerator, AI compiler &  runtime, AI algorithms and frameworks.
+TIHU will accelerate the implementation of your AI algorithms.

 Currently, TIHU only supports tensorflow.
 Pytorch will be supported very soon.
-Several CNN models have been tested on Inspur F37X card.
+Several CNN models have been tested on Inspur F37X card, as shown below.

 <div align=center>
 <img src="./doc/F37X.png" width="300" height="500" alt="TIHU"/><br/>
 </div>

 CNN models and accuracy
 | num | category | CNN model | TIHU(int8) accuracy | llvm(float) accuracy|
 |---|----------------|-------|--------|------|